Graded hypoellipticity of BGG sequences: Introduction and main results

 For tractor bundles associated with regular parabolic geometries, however, there exists a natural choice for $\delta$ which is called \emph{Kostant codifferential} and often denoted by $\partial^*$.
 In this case the construction above reduces to the construction of the curved BGG sequences, and the operators $\bar L_k$ coincide with the well known splitting operators, see \cite[Theorem~2.4]{CS12} for instance.
 As an immediate corollary of Theorem~\ref{thmC} we thus obtain, cf.\ Corollary~\ref{C:BGG}:

 \begin{thm} All (curved, torsion free) BGG sequences associated with a regular parabolic geometry are graded Rockland sequences. \end{thm}

 To prove Theorem~\ref{thmC}, we shall construct another sequence that, at the principal symbol level, can be combined with the sequence \eqref{E:Dbar} to obtain the de~Rham sequence of Theorem~\ref{thmB}, up to conjugation.
 The Rockland condition for both components then follows from Theorem~\ref{thmB}.
-This construction is closely related to the standard BGG machinery.
+This construction is closely related to the standard BGG machinery and the approach by Rumin \cite{R99,R01}.